English invasion of Scotland (1482): Siege of Edinburgh Castle

 After Gloucester's departure, Albany seems from the chronicle stories to have looked for supporters for his faction, possibly including discussions with the Queen Margaret of Denmark at Stirling Castle, then besieged Edinburgh Castle.
-James III came out on 29 September, but Lord Darnley, who had joined James's party, held it in defence till 7 October.
+James III came out on 29 September 1482, but Lord Darnley, who had joined James's party, held it in defence till 7 October 1482.

 The historian Norman Macdougall supposed that James III came out of the castle after Albany made a deal with his half-uncles and rebels at Lauder, John Stewart, Earl of Atholl and James Stewart, Earl of Buchan.
-James wrote an official letter to Lord Darnley on 19 October which confirmed that he was brought from Lauder and held in the castle against his will.
+James wrote an official letter to Lord Darnley on 19 October 1482 which confirmed that he was brought from Lauder and held in the castle against his will.
 The letter exonerated the garrison from any censure.
 Darnley, James III wrote, had made a compact with him for his safety, and held the castle against Albany's siege on James's orders.

 Aftermath

-For some months Albany remained powerful in Scotland, and on 11 December, James III made him "Lieutenant-General of the realm" to defend the borders from English raids.
+For some months Albany remained powerful in Scotland, and on 11 December 1482, James III made him "Lieutenant-General of the realm" to defend the borders from English raids.
 When James III was restored to power, on 8 January 1483 he rewarded the Provost of Edinburgh Walter Bertrahame, who had underwritten the bond to repay Cecilia's dowry while the King was captive and warded in Edinburgh Castle, with a pension of £40.
 He also paid bills from July for minting an unpopular base-metal copper "black money" coinage and £214 for iron used for making serpentines and other guns, and arranged for the repayment of money seized from George Robison, the customs officer of Edinburgh, at Lauder.

 Albany went to Dunbar Castle and renewed his treaty with Edward IV in February.
 The new treaty was made at Westminster by Henry Earl of Northumberland, John Lord Scrope and William Parr with the Earl of Angus, Andrew Lord Grey and James Liddale of Halkerston.
 This had the unintended effect of strengthening home support for his elder brother.
 Albany was forfeited as a traitor by the Parliament of Scotland in June, for making this new treaty, not for the events of the previous summer.
-After a period of exile, joined with the Earl of Douglas, his next attempt in Scotland was defeated at the Battle of Lochmaben Fair.
+After a period of exile, Albany joined with the Earl of Douglas in a new attempt at Scotland, which was defeated at the Battle of Lochmaben Fair.

 Planned repairs to Berwick castle and town in 1483 were entrusted to Alexander Lee, a royal chaplain.
 The master carpenter of Berwick, George Porter, was ordered to build 120 houses in the town, with chambers, a hall, and a lodging in the castle.
 In England the boast "I was a captain when Barwycke was wonne" became a commonplace saying and was included in the Eton headmaster William Horman's 1519 Latin phrasebook Vulgaria as "Duxi ordinē qň Berwikũ venit in potestē."